-For students who are unsure of which program to pursue, we offer the General Sciences and Arts program.
-Students searching for their niche can spend a year exploring the array of options on Tech’s campus before making an informed decision about their education.
+A university should be a place to explore one’s interests, to develop lifelong passions.
+For students still deciding on a major, we offer the General Sciences and Arts Program.
+Students spend a year exploring the array of options on Tech’s campus before making an informed decision about their education.
+A dedicated advisor works with these students as they map out their education.

-CSA is also home to a spectrum of graduate education and research activities ranging across the natural sciences, social science, and humanities.
-CSA faculty are central to the interdisciplinary graduate program in atmospheric sciences, while the newly opened Great Lakes Research Center marks our commitment to environmental research.
+CSA also offers masters and doctoral programs, including a doctor of physical therapy program in partnership with Central Michigan University.
+Our research activities range across the natural sciences, social science, and humanities, and our faculty bring in almost $7 million each year in external funding.
+CSA faculty are central to the interdisciplinary graduate programs in atmospheric sciences and data science.
 Students in physics engage in research on everything from boron nitride nanotubes and photonic crystals to astrophysics investigations at the Pierre Auger Cosmic Ray Observatory in Argentina.
+Our humanities faculty recently hosted a semester-long event to coincide with the 100 year anniversary of the end of World War I. Our Industrial Heritage and Archaeology program is a natural fit for the copper country.
 In short, CSA hosts an impressive array of programs that truly give meaning to the term technological university.

 We urge you to explore the college and its departments.
-Our programs are small enough that faculty and students interact easily, and opportunities to join faculty in research are numerous and encouraged.
+Our programs are small enough that faculty and students interact easily, and opportunities for undergraduates to join faculty in research are plentiful.
 Yet we are large enough to cover many exciting areas in each field.
 Our faculty and staff are eager to help students find the program of study that best suits them.
 At Tech, we are determined to help create the future through education and research.

 We invite potential students to visit us any time; we believe that once you see our campus, meet our faculty, and enjoy our beautiful surroundings in Michigan’s Upper Peninsula, you’ll agree Michigan Tech is the place for you.
 Please feel free to contact me if you have any questions.